 At maturity, each investor will have a choice of either redeeming an outstanding Note or reinvesting the proceeds into a new Note, or a combination of the two in increments of \$1,000.
 Capital Sisters will send a maturity notice to investors approximately 45 days prior to the maturity of their Notes, providing instructions for redemption and/or reinvestment.
 If an investor takes no action in response to the notice, subject to compliance with applicable law, the principal will be automatically reinvested for the same duration as the previous Note, or the most similar term currently available if the previous term is no longer available.
-Should an investor choose not to renew an investment, Capital Sisters will repay the principal of the Note in full by check.
+Should an investor choose not to renew an investment, Capital Sisters will repay the principal of the Note in full by check unless the investor chooses to donate the proceeds and receive a tax benefit.
 Reinvestment at maturity is offered pursuant to the securities laws and the status of Capital Sisters Note registration in the state in which the investor resides or, for institutional investors, the state in which the entity is incorporated.